 The corrected eye is now receiving diverging rays, created by the minus power lens, as if it were looking at something close.
 In fact, if you project those rays to the left until they meet, you will see where the eye "thinks" the object is.
 The distant object has been moved closer and the elongation of the eye continues.

 Remember that no studies have ever been done that prove the safety of minus lenses.
 If such glasses were being invented today, it is unlikely they would be permitted on the market until their safety had been proven.
 In the opinion of many researchers, they will never be proven safe.
+The first use of minus lenses to correct myopia was by Johannes Kepler (1571-1639), a German scientist.
+Now, over 400 years later, they are still being misused to destroy vision.

 The above picture shows someone wearing strong minus lenses.
 This man would be almost blind without those glasses.
 He didn't start out in life this way.
 It is the prescription of stronger and stronger glasses over the years, and using those glasses for close work, that has caused this irreversible damage.